 A surefire way to beat writer’s block is to find a group of other writers with which to connect.
 Whether you join an in-person group or an online community, being surrounded by others who understand your struggles can be incredibly beneficial.

-In a group setting, you’ll have the opportunity to share your work, get feedback, and hear about what others are working on.
+In a group setting, you can share your work, get feedback, and hear about what others are working on.
 You might also find it helpful to chat with other writers about your challenges or ask for advice.

 Most writers have been in the same boat as you at one point or another, so why not find out what worked for them when they lost sight of their creativity?
 You’ll learn about the causes of their writer’s block and what they did to dig deep and bring out their best ideas.